List of political parties in China

 The People's Republic of China (PRC) is a one-party state ruled by the Chinese Communist Party (CCP).
-Despite this, eight minor political parties subservient to the CCP exist.
-The PRC is officially organized under what the CCP terms a "system of multi-party cooperation and political consultation under the leadership of the CCP," in which the minor parties must accept the leadership of the CCP.
+In addition, eight minor and non-oppositional political parties subservient to the CCP exist.
+The PRC is officially organized under what the CCP terms a "system of multi-party cooperation and political consultation under the leadership of the CCP," in which the minor parties must accept the leadership of the CCP as a condition of their existence.
+The state constitution codifies the leadership of the CCP.

 Under the "one country, two systems" principle, the special administrative regions of Hong Kong and Macau, which were previously colonies of European powers, operate under a different political system from the rest of mainland China.
 Both Hong Kong and Macau possess multi-party systems that were introduced just before the handover of the territories to China.

 Legal parties

 Ruling party

 The Chinese Communist Party is the sole ruling party of the People's Republic of China.
-The Chinese constitution states that "The defining feature of socialism with Chinese characteristics is the leadership of the Communist Party of China", while the CCP constitution declares the party to be the "highest force for political leadership".
+Article 1 of the state constitution states that "The defining feature of socialism with Chinese characteristics is the leadership of the Communist Party of China", while the CCP constitution declares the party to be the "highest force for political leadership".